quiverjs/quiverjs/README.md

   - _Why not TypeScript / ClojureScript / PureScript / Elm / other transpile-to-JS languages?_

   Same reason as above.
 Additionally, I like static type system but I want the power of full fledged type systems like Haskell, which not many language provide.
 But writing Quiver in JS also enables choice.
 Users of Quiver can choose to write their application either in JS, or any of their favorite language that transpiled to JS.

-  - _I am not convinced.
-JavaScript is the worst language ever._

-  I am sorry to hear that.
-But perhaps do you think so because you still know it as the EcmaScript 3 language specified in 1999?
-Do check out the ES2016+ standard out there.
-JavaScript has evolved a long way since then.

-  You may see how this is a big challenge for Quiver.js to gain adoption.
-The target audience tend to be either hard core Haskell/Scala functional programmer or imperative JavaScript programmer.
-The intersection between these two sets is virtually non-existent.

-## Contribution

-If you are one of the few persons in this world who likes JavaScript, Haskell, web development, and functional programming, I'd very appreciate if you [drop me a simple message](mailto:soares.chen@gmail.com) saying you like this project.